nsidc/qgreenland/doc/CONTRIBUTING.md

 ### Datasets

-A dataset isn't necessarily a dataproduct, but it might be.
+A dataset isn't necessarily the same thing as a "dataproduct", but it might be.
 A dataset is any collection of data representing some measurement, hosted anywhere.
-Current access methods include `cmr` (by `granule_ur`s) and `http` (by `url`s).
+Current access methods include:

+* `cmr`: Access by `granule_ur`s
+* `http`: Access by `url`s
+* `manual`: Access by `access_instructions`.
+This data is either inaccessible publicly or programmatically, so instructions must be followed to seed the data locally.

 ## Pipeline